sebdeveloper142/OrdersIntegration/README.md

 Hi!

 I have created an integration solution commonly occuring in live scenarios.
 The flow is exposed on both the inbound and outbound side through
 API Management.
-The message is lead through a logic app surrounded by service busses as displayed in the diagram below.
+The message is led through a logic app surrounded by service busses as displayed in the diagram below.
 Both the API Management, the Lopic App and the Service buses is deployable via Azure DevOps.

 ![image](https://user-images.githubusercontent.com/100699250/184429405-9b576c04-eb41-4359-a366-29083eace317.png)